OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

     vwap: Optional[PositiveFloat] = Field(description=DATA_DESCRIPTIONS.get("vwap", ""))
 ```

-The above example is a standard data model.
-It inherits from the Data class, which is an abstract class that tells us that we are dealing with data aka the output.
-Here, we can see a `vwap` field that is optional.
-This is because not all providers have this field while it is shared between two or more providers.
+The `Data` class is an abstract class that tells us the expected output data.
+Here we can see a `vwap` field that is `Optional`.
+This is because not all providers share this field while it is shared between two or more providers.

-### Check if the standard model exists
+#### Check if the standard model exists

 Given the fact that there's already an endpoint for OHLCV stock data, we can check if the standard exists.